-Every week, we come back with a new blog to tell you about Dupuytren's contracture to help you understand the condition better.
-We have talked about a lot of things in the past including tips on how to reduce the symptoms and take care of your health during the coronavirus pandemic.
-However, one question that we have rarely touched upon is Dupuytren's contracture surgery.
+We have talked about a lot of things in the past including tips on how to reduce the symptoms of Dupuytren's and take care of your health during the coronavirus (COVID-19) pandemic.
+However, one question that we have not touched upon much is Dupuytren's contracture surgery.

 Most of our articles emphasize how there are not many Dupuytren's contracture treatment options.
 Since not much is not known about the disease, we do not yet have an entirely effective option to treat it.
 Dupuytren's contracture surgery does exist, but very few people opt for this method as it is not always recommended by doctors nor is it a good option for everyone's medical needs, work life, and personal preferences.
 In this article, we’ll talk about why surgery isn’t the best option to treat Dupuytren's contracture.

 While exact costs vary based on where someone lives, Dupuytren's contracture surgery is generally thought of as very expensive and can exceed $4,000 in most cases.
 Plus, since insurance does not cover treatment for this debilitating condition, people may have a lot of difficulty covering the cost out of their own money.
 This is why it is best to avoid surgery unless absolutely necessary, and look into other options.
 Base fees for the surgery itself are typically through the roof, and this does not even include the possibility of other charges that may occur.
 For example, some people may need to stay in the hospital overnight if their case is especially severe or if they have other medical conditions that require additional monitoring.